 You can also download our Project Category Detail Guide that expands upon each of the above categories and suggests what skill sets are needed to do a project.

-With all the project possibilities, how to choose and prioritize?
+With all the project possibilities, how do I choose and prioritize?

 After registering, the SPW director will speak with you and help prioritize your organization's needs.
 You'll also have access to a tool that will help you assess the need for capacity building in your organization.
 Several organizations have done multiple capacity projects with SPW.

 What does it take to use this service?

 It’s easy to get going with these simple steps:

 We will contact you to discuss your project needs and offer help with refining your project.

 Agree to the contract, payment and privacy terms.*

 Complete a brief, online, one-time-only orientation.